Docstrings

 struct Orthotope{D,T} <: AbstractDomain{D,T}

-Axes-aligned Orthotope in D dimensions, with element type T, given by two points low_corner and high_corner.
-Note that, we must have low_corner .≤ high_corner.
+Axis-aligned orthotope in D dimensions, with element type T, defined by two points low_corner and high_corner.

 Fields: